Andalucia cookery class

 Later, when travelling the world as a journalist writing on food and culture, I filled hundreds of sketchbooks with the visual notes that come to me easily from an earlier career as a botanical and bird artist.
 A watercolour-box small enough to sit on my fist and a sketchbook the size of a postcard allows me to communicate in kitchens and marketplaces with people who really know their stuff.
 Many of the dishes I've included will be familiar, others less so, and some are the simple little preparations – omelettes, mayonnaise – that make such a difference to home-cooking.
 Each storyboard – which is really what these cartoons are – is dictated by my own memories of people and places and each of the introductory images that set the scene for the recipes were first recorded in my sketchbooks.
 It's been a long time simmering and I'm delighted to have a chance to finally bring this to the table!

-Ingredients for Lamb with Barley:
+Lamb with Barley:

 1 small shoulder of lamb